ryanabx/desktop-entry-daemon/README.md

 ## DBus API

-Introspection XML can be found in the introspection/out folder: `net.ryanabx.DesktopEntry.xml`
+Introspection XML can be found in the introspection folder: `net.ryanabx.DesktopEntry.xml`

 ### Projects that use this dbus service